 I stored at the compartment below.

-A few photos taken at the toilet in the Y class - one of them was pretty spacious.
+A few photos were taken at the toilet in the Y class - one of them was pretty spacious.

 What's inside the seat pocket?

 The fleet of Air France and its partners.
 No mention of KLM though.

 Not a tech geek or anything, so my knowledge of this is limited.
 All I can tell you is how impressed I am with the IFE system.
 Responsive touch screen, user-friendly interface and a good amount of contents inside.
 Thumbs up!